platzhaltr/flatlinr/README.md

 - different delimiter per node
 - multiple children per node

 The drawback is that the decision which node should be used for parsing the next line is hard.
-The decision which `Node` is used can be defined in a `TraversalStrategy`. `DefaultTraversalStrategy` uses these in order until it gives up.
-Each bias is based ont the fact if the the next line starts with the first leaf of the current node.
+The decision can be defined in a `TraversalStrategy`.
+The `DefaultTraversalStrategy` uses these the following biases in order until it gives up.
+Each bias is based on the fact if the the next line starts with the first leaf of the current node.

 1. Bias towards the child if it starts with a constant leaf and the current node starts with a delimited leaf.
 2. Bias towards the current node itself.
 This allows for multiples instances.